 Do Driving Offences Show on a DBS Check – Conclusion

-In summary, Fixed Penalty driving offences won’t show on DBS checks unless it’s an Enhanced check for a role where such information would be pertinent.
+In summary, Fixed Penalty driving offences won’t show on DBS checks unless it’s an Enhanced check for a role where such information would be relevant.
 Other more serious offences will show on every type of DBS check – unless they’re spent, in which case they won’t show up on Basic DBS checks.
 If your question is simply, “Does drink driving show on DBS checks?” then we hope we have managed to answer your question.

 If you’re looking for an Umbrella Body to get your DBS checks with, that’s our business!
 We’ll quickly go over some of the benefits of getting your DBS checks with Aaron’s Department: